drupalprojects/hot_wysiwyg/README.txt

-Panopoly WYSIWYG
+HotWYSIWYG!
 ================
-Integrates a WYSIWYG into Panopoly
+Integrates a WYSIWYG into HotSauce!

 Key Features
 * The best TinyMCE WYSIWYG in Drupal